stickbreaker/I2C_EEPROM/README.md

 # I2C_EEPROM
-Arduino I2C library with support for 24 series EEProms both 8bit address and 16bit address with WritePage overflow support.
+Arduino I2C library with support for 24 series EEProms.
+  8bit address devices
+  16bit address devices.
+  Correctly handles multibyte Writes that rap around page boundaries.

   void set_eeprom_size(uint8_t addressSizeFlag);

-    Set 8bit or 16bit Address flag for I2C devices with Address range of 0x50 thru 0x57 (EEPROM devices) addressSizeFlag is a bit field.
+    Set 8bit or 16bit Address flag for I2C devices with Address range of 0x50 thru 0x57 (EEPROM devices).
-      0=8bit, 1= 16bit;
-      bit 0 = 0x50, bit 1 = 0x51 .. bit 7 = 0x57.
+    *Parameters*
+      addressSizeFlag: A bit field.
+        0:  8 bit address device
+        1:  16 bit address device
+        bit order:
+          bit 0 represents address size for device at I2C address 0x50. bit 1 represents address size for device at I2C address 0x51.
+          ..
+          bit 7 represents address size for device at I2C address 0x57.

     Example:

-      set_eeprom_size(0xFE);
+      set_eeprom_size(0xFE); //B11111110
-        I2C device at Address 0x50 is a 8bit address EEProm, all other 0x5x are 16bit.
+        // I2C device at Address 0x50 is a 8bit address EEProm, all other 0x5x are 16bit.

     NOTE:
-      BY DEFAULT all I2C devices are assumed to use 8bit addressing, if you are using any EEProms bigger than 2,048kb (256x8) you must call this function, and correctly identify all devices 0x50..0x57 that use 16bit addressing.
+      BY DEFAULT all I2C devices are assumed to use 8bit addressing, if you are using any EEProms bigger than 2,048kb(256x8bits), you must call this function, and correctly identify all devices 0x50..0x57 that use 16bit addressing.
+Some devices like 24LC04 respond to all I2C address from 0x50 to 0x57.
-      Some devices like 24LC04 respond to all I2C address from 0x50 to 0x57, each address acts like a 8bit address EEPROM.
+      Each address acts like a 8bit address EEPROM.

   uint8_t get_eeprom_size(void);